 Francis then walked to the East Coast of the United States where he served as a federal environmental analyst.
 After the Exxon Valdez oil spill occurred in Alaska, Francis wrote regulations governing oil spill cleanup operations and oil transportation.
 His work got him elected as a United Nations Environment Program’s Goodwill Ambassador to the World’s Grassroots Communities in 1991.

 Francis has not just walked in North America.
 He also sailed to Caribbean islands that he walked across before reaching the continent of South America.
 Francis traversed the length of South America via Venezuela, Brazil, Bolivia, Argentina, and Chile.
 In 2014, he planetwalked in Hangzhou, China.

 Francis’ activism by example has inspired likeminded activists.
 On his walks, he has been joined by students, grassroots activists, international advocates, scientists, environmental practitioners, and local community members.
 He continues to insist that “how we treat each other when we meet each other” should inform how we treat the environment.

 Recently, he commented on the meaning of planetwalking: “The transformative power of walking is in the act, moving from where we are to where we want to be.”

 Francis has a website, www.planetwalk.org, that contains information about his views on the environment and accounts from his awesome life.
 He shares his introspective insights and wisdom in his book, Planet Walker.
-Francis' TED talk is available above.
+Francis' TED talk is available below.